gatsbyjs/gatsby/docs/docs/creating-a-local-plugin.md

 title: Creating a Local Plugin
 ---

-If a plugin is only relevant to your specific use-case, or if you’re developing a plugin and want a simpler workflow, a locally defined plugin is a convenient way to create and manage your plugin code.
+If a plugin is only relevant to your specific use-case, or if you're developing a plugin and want a simpler workflow, a locally defined plugin is a convenient way to create and manage your plugin code.

 Place the code in the `plugins` folder in the root of your project like this: